astroport-fi/astroport-core/contracts/pair_stable/README.md

 # Astroport Pair

-The factory may instantiate this contract to create a new stable pair.
+The factory may instantiate this contract to create a new stable.
 It initializes all swap created parameters which can be updated later with owner key.

 It creates liquidity token contract as init response, and execute init hook to register created liquidity token contract to self.

-README has updated with new messages (Astroport v1 messages follow)
+README has updated with new messages (Astroport v1 messages follow).

 ---

 ### Liquidity Provider

-The contract has two types of pool, the one is collateral and the other is asset pool.
 A user can provide liquidity to each pool by sending `provide_liquidity` msg and also can withdraw with `withdraw_liquidity` msg.

 Whenever liquidity is deposited into a pool, special tokens known as liquidity tokens are minted to the provider’s address, in proportion to how much liquidity they contributed to the pool.
 These tokens are a representation of a liquidity provider’s contribution to a pool.
 Whenever a trade occurs, the `lp_commission%` of fee is distributed pro-rata to all LPs in the pool at the moment of the trade.
 To receive the underlying liquidity back, plus commission fees that were accrued while their liquidity was locked, LPs must burn their liquidity tokens.